oWillianLira/portfolio-hyo/README.md

 She's a digital designer, very creative and intelligent, and guess what...
 She's my girlfriend!

 As a digital designer she needs an online portfolio, so as a web developer I decided to create one for her

--While I'm developing, you can see it here ( https://portfolio-hyo.vercel.app/ )